extremecoders-re/re-list/README.md

 - **[Ponce](https://github.com/illera88/Ponce)**: An IDA Pro plugin that provides users the ability to perform taint analysis and symbolic execution over binaries in an easy and intuitive fashion.
 With Ponce you are one click away from getting all the power from cutting edge symbolic execution.

+- **[PyREBox](https://github.com/Cisco-Talos/pyrebox)**: PyREBox is a Python scriptable Reverse Engineering sandbox.
+It is based on QEMU, and its goal is to aid reverse engineering by providing dynamic analysis and debugging capabilities from a different perspective.
+PyREBox allows to inspect a running QEMU VM, modify its memory or registers, and to instrument its execution, by creating simple scripts in python to automate any kind of analysis.

 - **[Remill](https://github.com/trailofbits/remill)**: A static binary translator that translates machine code instructions into LLVM bitcode.
 It translates x86 and amd64 machine code into LLVM bitcode.
 Remill focuses on accurately lifting instructions.
 It is meant to be used as a library for other tools, e.g. McSema.